A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 Courtyard by Marriott Kitchener

-Courtyard by Marriott Kitchener is close to the city’s top shops and restaurants.
-This large hotel offers roomy suites with a mini-fridge, microwave, TV and workspace.
+The Courtyard by Marriott Kitchener is conveniently located near the city’s top shops and restaurants.
+This large hotel offers spacious suites equipped with a mini-fridge, microwave, TV and workspace.
 Enjoy breakfast with Starbucks coffee in the bistro, dine on fresh Italian pasta in Del’s Italian Kitchen or sip on crafted cocktails on the patio.

 Location: 2960 King Street East, Kitchener